DogPope/webframeworks/readme.md

 `$ git clone -b main https://github.com/DogPope/webframeworks.git`

 ---
--- If you are using the Register customer function, DO NOT put valid credit card numbers into the database!
-I promise I won't steal anything, but do you want to put your faith in some random Github user? --
+--If you are using the Register customer function, DO NOT put valid credit card numbers into the database!
+Its not very well secured.
+I have also have access to the raw data.
+Not that I plan on stealing it, but I thought you should know regardless.--
 ---

 How to use application: